citp/privacy-policy-historical/h/ha/har/harryanddavid.com.md

   * products purchased and occasion type (for example, Mother's Day),
   * any promotion or gift card code and related information (for example, if you are claiming frequent flyer miles),
   * Message and gift recipients' names, addresses, telephone numbers and email addresses,
-  * device information - information about your mobile device, including platform information and device location
+  * device information - information about your mobile device, including platform information, user identification number and device location,
-  * application information - application information, including which of your applications are used, how your applications are used and the duration of use of your application,
+  * application information - application information, including which of your applications are used, how your applications are used and the duration of use of your applications,
   * network information – network information, including IP address, network carrier and country code, browsing information, such as how you interact with the Services; and
   * other information you provide to us, including User Submissions (defined in the [Terms of Use](https://web.archive.org/About-Us-Terms-of-Use)).